 Collaborative leadership is essential to bring about and sustain such mutually supportive working, but it is only possible if those in leadership positions understand why and how the critical barriers should be broken down.
 Those who wish to be truly effective in their leadership role must be able to work efficiently with both internal and external partners, who may make very different and challenging demands.

-Part of the Leadership and Management series, Collaborative Leadership: Success Through Synergy-Maximising Partnership is a half-day course designed to equip delegates with the skills and approaches required for leading top teams and building successful partnerships.
+Part of the Leadership and Management series, Collaborative Leadership: Success Through Synergy-Maximising Partnership is a half-day in-house training course by Clair Fisher designed to equip delegates with the skills and approaches required for leading top teams and building successful partnerships.

 At Civil Service College, we pride ourselves on our ability to tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

-Please note that this course is available to be delivered In-House only.
+Please note that this course is available to be delivered as In-House only training.

 Participants will learn to persuade and support others to collaborate effectively in the pursuit of shared goals, overcome obstacles, as well as identify and develop priority actions to promote a more collaborative organisational culture.